 This easy recipe for flourless pumpkin brownies takes only 5 minutes to get in the oven and is made with only one bowl.
 These brownies are completely gluten free and dairy free.

-- Preheat oven to 350F and prepare baking dish with grease or parchment paper.
-I used a bread loaf pan for extra thickness, but you can use an 8×8, just reduce baking time.
+- Preheat oven to 350F and prepare a 8×8 baking dish with grease or parchment paper.

 - In a large bowl, mix together almond butter and pumpkin.

-- Whisk in one egg, then add the honey and vanilla.
+- Whisk in the eggs, then add the maple syrup and vanilla.

 - Add cocoa powder, baking soda, and salt, and stir till combined.

-- Let cool before serving (and adding chocolate on top – I just melted chocolate chips in microwave with 1 tsp coconut oil)
+- Let cool before serving (For topping, melt chocolate chips in microwave with 1 tsp coconut oil)

 - Category: gluten-free, dessert, dairy-free